Television in Israel: Colour transmissions

 Newscasts and other regular productions were filmed using black and white cameras.
 However many special productions ordered from private Israeli studios (in particular Herzliya Studios) were filmed and taped in colour.
 Furthermore, Israeli television bought the rights to many American and British TV series and movies (broadcast with Hebrew-Arabic subtitles).
 The result was a mixture of colour and black and white broadcasts, which encouraged traders to import colour TV sets, especially as TV stations in neighbouring Jordan and Egypt started colour transmissions in 1974.

-The Israeli government considered the import of color televisions as a frivolous luxury that would increase social gaps.
+The Israeli government considered the import of colour televisions as a frivolous luxury that would increase social gaps.
 Therefore, the government ordered IBA and IETV to erase the colour from colour-taped telecasts by erasing the "burst phase" signal.
 The "damaged" signal triggered the "colour killer" mechanism, installed in colour TV sets to prevent the appearance of incidental colour spots on the screen when black-and-white films are broadcast or when the reception is disturbed.
 This method was named mekhikon (מחיקון "eraser"), and soon after its introduction, special TV sets with an anti-mekhikon (אנטי-מחיקון "anti-eraser") device were offered.
 This device reinstalled the burst phase signal according to several known standards.
 The client had to turn a switch until the pictures on the screen appeared in natural colours.
 According to a report in Yediot Aharonoth from January 1979 clients had to manipulate the switch every 15 minutes on average in normal conditions, or up to 10 times an hour when special problems occurred, in order to restore natural colours or if the picture suddenly turned black and white.

 Based on information from owners of electric appliance stores, the report estimated that 90% of those who bought colour TV sets also bought the anti-mekhikon device, whose price ranged between IL2,500 and IL4,000 (a TV set itself cost IL40,000–50,000).

-The Israeli government allowed colour transmissions by the IBA in November 1977 when IBA provided live color coverage of the historical visit of the Egyptian president, Anwar El Sadat, to Israel.
+The Israeli government allowed colour transmissions by the IBA in November 1977 when IBA provided live colour coverage of the historical visit of the Egyptian president, Anwar El Sadat, to Israel.
 This transmission was sent via satellite to stations around the world.
 In March 1979 the IBA hosted the annual Eurovision Song Contest, and once again sent the transmission live in colour to stations around the world.

 Public pressure on the issue of colour transmissions mounted, and in 1981 IBA and IETV were allowed to film their own regular productions in colour.
 This process took more than two years and reached the last stretch on 16 February 1983 when the main daily newscast was broadcast in colour for the first time.
 According to Lapid's book, this first colour newscast was prepared secretly by some "enthusiastic workers" of IBA, in order to avoid industrial actions by the technicians' trade union, who demanded higher salaries for operating colour equipment.
 Lapid also mentions that the anti-mekhikon system cost IBA IL180 million yearly (approximately ₪64 million at 2011 prices).
 The IBA stopped filming in black and white on 10 May 1983.